F. E. Smith, 1st Earl of Birkenhead: Later life and assessments

 Birkenhead's increasingly pompous oratory caused David Low to caricature him in the 1920s as "Lord Burstinghead".
 After retiring from politics, he became Rector of the University of Aberdeen, a director of Tate & Lyle, a director of Imperial Chemical Industries, and High Steward of the University of Oxford.
 In a 1983 biography review, William Camp – who had written a 1960 biography of the man – opined that "F.E. was the quintessential male chauvinist who, almost with his dying breath, dragged himself to the Lords in July 1930 to attack the right of peeresses to take their seats."

 In the opinion of Winston Churchill, who was a friend: "He had all the canine virtues in a remarkable degree – courage, fidelity, vigilance, love of chase."
 As for Margot Asquith, who was not a friend, she thought: "F. E. Smith is very clever, but sometimes his brains go to his head."
 Of Birkenhead's loyalty, Churchill added: "If he was with you on Monday, he would be the same on Tuesday.
 And on Thursday, when things looked blue, he would still be marching forward with strong reinforcements."

 Gilbert Frankau recalled in his own autobiography Self Portrait, that in 1928 Sir Thomas Horder confided: "Birkenhead's pure eighteenth-century.
 He belongs to the days of Fox and Pitt.
 Physically, he has all the strength of our best yeoman stock.
 Mentally, he's a colossus.
 But he'll tear himself to pieces by the time he's sixty."

 In 1930 he published his utopian The World in 2030 with airbrush illustrations by E. McKnight Kauffer.
 The book was the subject of considerable controversy as several passages were alleged to have been copied from earlier works by J. B. S. Haldane.

-Birkenhead died in London in 1930, aged 58, from pneumonia caused by cirrhosis of the liver.
-After cremation at Golders Green Crematorium, his ashes were buried in the parish churchyard at Charlton, Northamptonshire.
+Birkenhead died in his house in Belgravia, London, on 29 September 1930, aged 58, from pneumonia caused by cirrhosis of the liver.
+After lying in state for three days in Gray's Inn chapel, his body was cremated at Golders Green Crematorium, after which his ashes were buried on 4 October in the parish churchyard at Charlton, Northamptonshire.